 Gamification has been a popular strategy for decades, with employee of the month schemes and loyalty programs formerly the games of choice.
 But the digital age has propelled gamification to the forefront of employee engagement strategies.
 Much of what we do in the workplace now is conducted through software, apps and mobile devices, and so the opportunities for introducing motivating games into everyday proceedings are endless.

-Imagine your job performance was measured in points and rewarded in prizes.
+Imagine your job performance was measured in points and rewarded in bonuses.
 Would the expectation of winning or the fear of losing make you a better employee?

 That’s the clincher.
 Competition.

 We all have that fire within us, and as we play a game we become more competitive, and thus more engaged.
 We feel a greater sense of accomplishment and are willing to go the extra mile for more points on the board.

 Remember, fun is not an ugly word in the workplace – it can be a powerful tool for motivating, captivating and involving your team in common company goals and values.

 Could gamification be the ultimate employee engagement tool?